 - Conflicts between turning movements

-- Risk of flooding on some sections of the route
+- Risk of flooding on some parts of the route

-The table below shows the proposed key milestones that we are currently working towards.
+The table below shows the proposed key milestones that we're working towards.

 |Outline business case submission||February 2021|

 |Construction end||May 2023|

 This active travel scheme follows the A61 from the town centre to Royston.
 Details of the route and proposed changes are outlined in the plan below.